 Frankfurt am Main, DE

-Villa W is about generating presence.
+The villa’s physical presence is palpable.
 The monochromatic walls are Romanesque in stature, giving the building its immense sense of permanence.
-This is architecture communicating through its structural ontology the importance of place and dwelling.
+This is architecture communicating through its structural ontology the importance of place and dwelling

 The scheme utilises a restrained palette of materials: for the externals walls, one course of high insulation clay blocks; for the internal configuration, cast in-situ concrete.
 The house is finished in a mineral based render, so preserving the breathability of the walls.
 As there is no specific insulation layer used in the build, the clay blocks are specified at 450mm thick in order to achieve the desired U-values.